python-microscopy/python-microscopy/roadmap.rst

 ============

 This is a combination wishlist and concrete roadmap with the aim of giving some idea as to where PYME might be going in the medium term future, along with detailing some of the open questions about the project direction.
+This does not attempt to be exhaustive.

 .. contents:: Table of Contents
 .. section-numbering::